DroidKaigi/conference-app-2019/CONTRIBUTING.md

 ## NOTE

-Please don't hastate to ask questions.
+Please don't hesitate to ask questions.

 We would like you to enjoy contributions, learn many things, share your knowledge and enjoy DroidKaigi.
 Thanks.